 • Foreign Service Journal-- From the American Foreign Service Association, "foreign affairs from an insider's perspective," including Foreign Service officers, ranking academics, and diplomatic correspondents.
 Contents and some articles online, plus online archive.
 AFSA is the professional association of the United States Foreign Service.

-• Frontline Diplomacy: The Foreign Affairs Oral History Collection of the Association for Diplomatic Studies and Training at the Library of Congress-- "Interview transcripts from the oral history archives of the Association for Diplomatic Studies and Training... present a window into the lives of U.S. diplomats during the second half of the 20th century...
+• Frontline Diplomacy: The Foreign Affairs Oral History Collection of the Association for Diplomatic Studies and Training-- "Interview transcripts from the oral history archives of the Association for Diplomatic Studies and Training... present a window into the lives of U.S. diplomats during the second half of the 20th century...
 Hundreds of interviews with senior American diplomats, both career Foreign Service Officers and political appointees, serve as a door to the foreign policy process not normally open to the public."

 • German Marshall Fund of the United States-- "Non-partisan American public policy and grantmaking institution dedicated to promoting better understanding and cooperation between North America and Europe on transatlantic and global issues."
 Posts publications on this topic, including Transatlantic Trends, an "annual public opinion survey examining American and European attitudes toward the transatlantic relationship and global challenges."

 • Institute for the Study of War-- "Advances an informed understanding of military affairs through reliable research, trusted analysis, and innovative education... committed to improving the nation’s ability to execute military operations and respond to emerging threats in order to achieve U.S. strategic objectives."
 Posts analytical material on current security issues facing the U.S.